VertigoRay/movemediatexas.com/index.md

 ## What do we do?

-We bring innovative Drone technology to your video capture projects.
+We bring innovative drone technology to your video capture projects.